peterlavey/alacarte/docs/plan.md

 - **8.5 Testing Conventions**
     - Add unit tests with Vitest in `__tests__` folders adjacent to files.
     - *Relates to Requirements: 8*
+- **8.6 Conventional Commits Enforcement**
+    - Install and configure `husky` and `commitlint` to enforce the conventional commits specification.
+    - *Relates to Requirements: 8*